 Prior to securing our redemption on the cross, Jesus prayed to the Father and said, “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent” (John 17:1-26).
 Bottom line – to know God the Father and God the Son is eternal life.
 As Paul asserted in Galatians 2:20, “Christ is our life!”
 He has chosen to reveal Himself to us through His Word.
-This is the aim of any Bible study, to Know God.

 1 Samuel 3:19-21